Margin

 Profit Margins: What They Are, Why They Matter + Calculate

-In finance, margin is a way to understand how much profit a company makes compared to its sales or costs.
-It is usually shown as a percentage, which helps to see how well a company is doing financially.
+In finance, margin measures how much profit a company makes compared to its sales or costs.
+It’s typically expressed as a percentage, providing insights into financial performance.

-• What It Is: This margin shows how much money is left from sales after subtracting the cost of making or buying the products sold.
+What It Is: Shows the money remaining from sales after subtracting the cost of goods sold (COGS).

 Gross Profit Margin = (Gross Profit / Revenue) × 100